preetpatel/Greedy-Path-Mapping/README.md

 displays the pathRow and pathCol for the lowest costing path.
 Inputs: elevationData - a n x m matrix representing the elevations
 Outputs: pathRow - a 1D array containing row numbers for each of the
-                   positions. \n
+                   positions.
-         pathCol - a 1D array containing column numbers for each of the positions
+         pathCol - a 1D array containing column numbers for each of the positions.
-         elevations - a 1D array containing the elevations of each of the positions chosen from the elevationData
+         elevations - a 1D array containing the elevations of each of the positions chosen from the elevationData.